Hair on Stomach During Pregnancy – Is It a Concern?

 - This condition can also trigger high blood pressure, acne, decreased or absent menstrual periods, manly voice, excessive weight gain, baldness and increase muscle mass.

-- Hyperandrogenism, though rare, can be quite worrisome.
+- Medically induced hyperandrogenism, though rare, can be quite worrisome.
 If the mother has an excess of androgens in her blood, it can affect her unborn baby as well.
-If a woman (suffering from this condition) gives birth to a baby girl, the baby may run the risk of having male-like characteristics (virilization).
+If a woman (suffering from this condition) gives birth to a baby girl, the baby may run the risk of having male-like characteristics (virilisation).

 Also Read: Using Hair Removal Cream during Pregnancy